Lonni Alameda

 Alana Maree "Lonni" Alameda (born June 11, 1970) is an American softball coach who is the current head coach at Florida State.
 She has been head coach at Florida State since 2009, in addition to the USSSA Pride of National Pro Fastpitch from 2016 to 2017.
+Alameda is also currently an assistant coach for Team Canada.

 Early life and education

 Alameda graduated from Oak Ridge High School in El Dorado Hills, California in 1988.
 After pitching at St. Mary's University, Texas in the 1989 season, during which St. Mary's made the NAIA Tournament, Alameda transferred to Oklahoma and went on to earn two second-team All-Big Eight awards on the softball team in addition to playing volleyball.
 Alameda graduated from Oklahoma with a communications degree in 1992 and played professional softball in the Netherlands in 1993.

 Coaching career

 College assistant (1994–2003)

 In 1994 and 1995, Alameda was an assistant coach at Division II Barry University.
 From 1996 to 2003, Alameda was an assistant coach at Stanford under Sandy Pearce in 1996 and John Rittman beginning in 1997, during which Stanford went 320–179–1 and made six straight NCAA Tournaments.